 - The framework services provide Egeria clients to support metadata retrieval for connectors defined by the frameworks.

-- The server chassis uses Spring Boot to provide the web server and REST API support for the platform.
+- The platform chassis uses Spring Boot to provide the web server and REST API support for the platform.

-- The administration services supports configuring and operating the OMAG Platform and Servers.
+- The administration services supports configuring the OMAG Platform and Servers.
 Details of how to use the admin services are provided in the administration guide

-- The platform services provide the means to query the OMAG Servers and services running on an OMAG Server Platform.
+- The platform services provide the means to start, stop and query the OMAG Servers and services running on an OMAG Server Platform.

 - The multi-tenancy management module supports multiple OMAG Servers running on an OMAG Server Platform.